kubeflow/website/content/docs/other-guides/accessing-uis.md

 ## Using kubectl and port-forwarding

-If you didn't configure Kubeflow to integrate with an identity provider and perform any authorization checks (for example you aren't using IAP with Google or DEX) then you can port-forward directly to the ISTIO gateway.
+If you didn't configure Kubeflow to integrate with an identity provider and perform any authorization then you can port-forward directly to the ISTIO gateway.

 Port-forwarding typically won't work if any of the following are true